aimms/how-to/Articles/362/362-multi-timezone.rst

 To avoid confusion, the timeslots in cases should be saved with respect to the timezone UTC and read back using this timezone.

-To enforce this, the option 'use UTC forCaseAndStartEndDate' should be set to 'on'.
+To enforce this, the option 'use UTC ``forCaseAndStartEndDate``' should be set to 'on'.

 As this option is not present in the option tree of the project options, you will need to search for it in the project option setting dialog: